My shopping cart

 These ingredients are used on a very small scale, and they will likely get filtered out or evaporate, but this still means that the final product is unsuitable for vegans and vegetarians.

 The use of egg whites and milk proteins is still suitable for vegetarians, but it’s still not a vegan option.
-Our Vegan Prosecco is suitable for both vegans and vegetarians and hasn’t been near any animal products.
+Our vegan-friendly prosecco is suitable for both vegans and vegetarians and hasn’t been near any animal products.

 Vegan prosecco is prosecco that either hasn’t gone through the fining process, or it used alternatives to animal products as fining agents.